 #Why does tapping my Samsung TV fix the vertical lines?

-The vibration temporarily reseats a loose ribbon cable or connector inside the housing.
-This tells you the root cause is a loose connection, not panel damage.
-Open the back panel and reseat the ribbon cables properly.
-The tapping fix is temporary and won’t last.
+The vibration temporarily reseats a loose ribbon cable.
+That means your problem is a loose connection, not panel damage.
+Open the back panel and reseat the cables properly.

 #How much does it cost to repair vertical lines on a Samsung TV?